kraftp/hcura_website/hsrc/hsrc_2015/staff.md

 *S.B.
 Candidate in Biomedical Engineering, Harvard College Class of 2017.*

-Jessi is Co-President of HCURA.
-Jessi attended Harriton Senior High School in Pennsylvania.
-At Harvard, she plays in the Bach Society Orchestra, and has also been the past Editor-in-Chief of Brevia, a Harvard research publication.
-She conducts research at the Harvard John A. Paulson School of Engineering and Applied Sciences in the laboratory of Dr. Jennifer A. Lewis, Hansjörg Wyss Professor of Biologically Inspired Engineering.
+Jessi is a junior concentrating in Biomedical Engineering.
+Originally from Pennsylvania, Jessi attended Harriton Senior High School.
+At Harvard, she is Co-President of HCURA, plays flute in the Bach Society Orchestra, and has also been the past Editor-in-Chief of Brevia, a Harvard research publication.
+She currently conducts research at the Harvard John A. Paulson School of Engineering and Applied Sciences in the laboratory of Dr. Jennifer A. Lewis, Hansjörg Wyss Professor of Biologically Inspired Engineering.
+Jessi is passionate about music and coffee.

 <br>
 <br>